jaydson/transpileception/README.md

-# transpileption
+# transpileception
-Transpiling JavaScript to transpile JavaScript to JavaScript
+Transpiling JavaScript to transpile JavaScript to JavaScript and so on.